 Settling Boundary Disputes Using Utah’s Boundary by Acquiescence Doctrine — This Article was written by Elliot R. Lawrence, an Attorney with the Office of the Property Rights Ombudsman.
 It was published in the November/December 2014 issue of the Utah Bar Journal.

-Boundary by Agreement honors verbal or unrecorded agreements made to settle a property boundary.
+Like Boundary by Acquiescence or Boundary by Estoppel, Boundary by Agreement is a judicial remedy that honors verbal or unrecorded agreements made to settle a property boundary.
 In order to claim a boundary by agreement, the following elements must be shown:

 In order to bind successor owners to the same agreement, it must be shown that the agreed-upon boundary was marked or clearly identified so that a purchaser would be on notice of the boundary’s location.